 The downside is that you must list your home for sale, which obviously takes work, results in people tracking mud through your home, dealing with annoying real estate agents, and can take many (many) months to finalize.

 First off, you need the bank to approve the sale, and secondly, you need to close the deal.
 It’s a lot more difficult to sell homes these days, so it can be quite a pain.
+It’s basically a home sale without the profits at the end, but it might beat the foreclosure process.

 However, new rules have sped up short sales, and now that they’re so commonplace, the process can be a lot more effortless.